nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hr_coded/README.rst

 Testing
 =======

-After programming the sample to your board, you can test it by connecting to another board that runs the :ref:`bluetooth_central_hr_coded`.
+After programming the sample to your development kit, you can test it by connecting to another development kit that runs the :ref:`bluetooth_central_hr_coded`.

 1. |connect_terminal_specific|
 #.
-Reset the board.
+Reset the kit.
 #.
-Program the other board with the :ref:`bluetooth_central_hr_coded`.
+Program the other kit with the :ref:`bluetooth_central_hr_coded` sample.
 #.
 Wait until the Coded advertiser is detected by the Central.
    In the terminal window, check for information similar to the following::